microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgAgreement.md

 ### -DisplayName
 Display name of the agreement.
-The display name is used for internal tracking of the agreement but isn't shown to end users who view the agreement.
+The display name is used for internal tracking of the agreement but is not shown to end users who view the agreement.
 Supports $filter (eq).

 ```yaml